-In accordance with the requirements of articles L.823-9 and R.823-7 of the French Commercial Code (Code de commerce) relating to the justification of our assessments, we bring your attention to the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in the audit of the consolidated financial statements of the current period, as well as our responses to those risks.
+In accordance with the requirements of Articles L.823-9 and R.823-7 of the French Commercial Code (Code de commerce) relating to the justification of our assessments, and besides to the matter described in the "Material Uncertainty Related to Going Concern" section, we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period, as well as our responses to those risks.

-These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon.
-We do not provide a separate opinion on specific elements, accounts or items of the financial statements.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, approved in the circumstances mentioned above, and in forming our opinion thereon, and we do not provide a separate opinion on specific items of the consolidated financial statements.